NSSK-organization/learn-markdown/tutorial/the_basics.md

 ## Code

 There are two forms of code: `in-line code` and code blocks.
 To create in-line code, surround the text you would like to code-ify with one (1) grave accent/backtick (\`).
 The backtick can be found on the same key as the tilde (~).

+To create a code block universally, indent the lines of code.

+    this is code
+    so is this

-When creating a code block, surround the code with three (3) backticks and a newline.
+When creating a code block in customized markdown (GitHub markdown, for example), surround the code with three (3) backticks and a newline.

 ```
 This is a code block.
 It spans multiple lines.